ayfuq/Exe-to-pdf/README.md

-# EXE TO PDF Exploit Builder
+# ⚡️EXE TO PDF Exploit Builder⚡️

-## Make completely undetected payload by turning it into PDF.
-No macros.
+## ⚡️Make completely undetected payload by turning it into PDF.
+No macros.⚡️

 ## THIS SOFTWARE IS MADE FOR EDUCATIONAL PURPOSES ONLY.
 I AM NOT RESPONSIBLE FOR ANY DEMAGES DONE BY THIS SOFTWARE.

-## Make sure to star this repository if it helped you :)
+## Make sure to ⭐️ this repository if it helped you :)

 ## Important